zmsp/sonar-clojure/README.md

 * Need to have [Eastwood](https://github.com/jonase/eastwood) and [Kibit](https://github.com/jonase/kibit) added to the profiles.clj (locaed on .lein/) file as plugins.

 WARNING: If loading your code (particularly test files) causes side effects like writing files, opening connections to servers, modifying databases, etc., running this plugin on your code will do that too.
+##### For Windows
+Wasn't tested on windows but plausible to run with little modification to source code.

 ### 1. Get the plugin